mosuka/sarissa/docs/vector_engine.md

 - `VectorEngineFilter.field.equals` performs the same equality checks on per-document, per-field metadata (`FieldVectors.metadata`).
 Only hits coming from fields whose metadata satisfy the filter are allowed to bubble up.
 - Query vectors must declare an `embedder_id` + `VectorRole` that matches the target field configuration; otherwise the field is skipped and the query errors if no fields remain.
 - Later we can reuse `Filter` structs from `lexical::search` for richer comparisons (prefix ranges, numeric ops, etc.).
-- 実際の `VectorEngineQuery` 構築例は `examples/vector_search.rs` を参照。
+- 実際の `VectorEngineSearchRequest` 構築例は `examples/vector_search.rs` を参照。
 - 実際のエンドツーエンドの利用例は `examples/vector_search.rs` を参照。

 ## 5.1 Hybrid Engine Integration

 - `HybridSearchRequest` exposes `vector_fields`, `vector_filter`, `vector_score_mode`, and `vector_overfetch` so doc-centric options can be layered on top of the familiar lexical-first builder.
-Internally, the engine now constructs a `VectorEngineQuery` for you and reapplies these overrides every time the request changes.
+Internally, the engine now constructs a `VectorEngineSearchRequest` for you and reapplies these overrides every time the request changes.
 - Document-level metadata filters are executed before any ANN probes (`VectorEngineFilter.document`), letting you scope hybrid queries to a tenant, language, or workflow flag without paying per-field costs.
 - The vector helper enforces both `vector_params.top_k` and `HybridSearchParams::min_vector_similarity`, so hybrid results respect the same constraints you would expect when hitting the vector engine directly.
 - `HybridSearchResult::vector_field_hits` retains the field-level matches returned by `VectorEngine`, making it straightforward to surface explanations (“body_embedding matched summary chunk #2”).